tlp19/ES-synth-returnSuccess4/README-shared-res.md

 * This handshaking is then used to dynamically change the octaves of all contiguous boards, such that a board is always set to an octave higher than the one on its left.

-* The volume of all boards (Knob 3), and the waveform mode (Knob 1) of all boards is synchronized between all the boards using the [CAN_Knob](./lib/Knob/can_knob.hpp) custom object class which makes this code easily scalable to accomodate more advanced features.
+* The volume of all boards (Knob 3), and the waveform mode of all boards (Knob 1), are synchronized between all the boards using the [CAN_Knob](./lib/Knob/can_knob.hpp) custom object class which makes this code easily scalable to accomodate more advanced features.